Source-Optimal Training is Transfer-Suboptimal: Mathematical Results

 \subsection{Deterministic Equivalents and Asymptotics}

 We will now examine asymptotics for the ridge phase transition identified above and use deterministic equivalents to understand the limiting phase transition.
 To establish the core deterministic equivalents, we will scale our $\lambda_i$ with $n_i$ and let $\tau_i = \lambda_i / n_i$.
-We define the following ridge resolvent:
+We define the following ridge resolvent: Let $S_i := n_i^{-1} X_i^\top X_i$ and $\gamma_i := \lim_{p\to\infty} p/n_i$.
+Under standard Bai--Silverstein assumptions (e.g.\ bounded spectral norm of $\Sigma_i$ and weak convergence of its empirical spectral distribution), the resolvent $(S_i+\tau_i I)^{-1}$ admits a deterministic equivalent of the form